verrazzano/verrazzano/examples/multicluster/change-placement/README.md

 Wait a few minutes for the change in placement to take effect on each cluster.

-1. Use the following commands to verify the resources have been removed from the managed cluster.
+1. Use the following commands to verify that the resources have been removed from the managed cluster.

     ```
     $ KUBECONFIG=$KUBECONFIG_MANAGED1 kubectl get MultiClusterComponent hello-helidon-component -n hello-helidon